Get us in your inbox

 • price 3 of 4

 This mountain palace (its literal translation) was built to house a private art collection a century ago, but these days it’s best known for framing gallery-worthy views of Hollywood.
-For a while Yamashiro was only worth a visit if you could nab a window seat, but its Japanese-leaning fusion menu has stepped it up in recent years.
-Adjoining cafe Kensho offers a superior snacking experience, but it trades sweeping vistas for a parking lot-facing patio with only a glimpse of the surrounding hilltops.
+While Yamashiro is only worth a visit if you could nab a window seat, the Japanese-leaning fusion menu is decent enough if you lower your expectations.

 Advertising